About Stokes Croft Land Trust

 Lucas Batt

-Lucas leads on membership and engagement at The Bristol Cable, a community-owned newspaper in Bristol, which was based in the top of 14 Hillgrove Street from 2014 to 2020.
-Lucas joined the Cable in 2015 following the completion of a Philosophy degree at the University of Bristol.
+Passionate about community ownership, he previously led on membership, fundraising and community engagement at the Bristol Cable, a community-owned Bristol newspaper, which was based in the top of 14 Hillgrove Street from 2014 to 2020.
+Lucas joined the Cable in 2015 after graduating from the University of Bristol.
+In his 7.5 years at the Cable, Lucas helped take the organisation from a voluntary start-up into a professional and established community organisation.